seanstar12/Tasmota/README.md

-## Tasmota - digiDIM Kinda Sorta Not Really Temporary Fork @ 8.1.0.1 - Core 2.6.1
+## Tasmota - digiDIM Kinda Sorta Not Really Temporary Fork @ 8.2.0.1

 Precompiled bins supplied in the bins folder of this repo.